A very simple way to accomplish a very important taskRead more

 What is it long-term care insurance, what does it cover, and is it right for you?

 On the long list of unpleasant things to think about, the time in your life when you might need assistance doing even the most basic of tasks is right near the top.
 That said, ignoring this reality could leave you unprepared for such a moment — and if and when that moment arrives, you’ll need long-term care to help you through it.
 More than half of adults turning age 65 today will develop a disability serious enough to require long-term care, according to the U.S. Department of Health and Human Services.
-The average lifetime cost of that care is $138,000.
+The average lifetime cost of long term care services is $120,900.